io7lab/IO7FuPython/README.md

 With this library, the developer can create an io7 ESP32 IOT devices with Micropython.

-## A. IO7FuPython
+# 1. IO7FuPython Introduction

 This can be used to create an io7 IOT Device.
 The initializaiton function can be called with either a configuration option or all parameters
-1. With all parameters
+1. Configuring the Device
+* with all arguments
 ```python
     from IOTDevice import Device